Have a cheat sheet for Jujutsu.

 are both excellent.

 (A word about why you should read a tutorial first.
-If you’re coming from git
+If you’re coming from git, you may think of a

 repo as a collection of branches, or a merge conflict as part of an operation.
 These intuitions will

-, and a tutorial is a better way to unlearn them than a
+stand in the way of you learning jj, and a tutorial is a better way to unlearn them than a

 reference.)